chromium/chromium/docs/security/shepherd.md

   by the [Security FAQ](faq.md), such as those related physically local attacks or inputting JavaScript in the URL bar or running Javascript directly in DevTools not being an indication of an XSS vulnerability.
-Mark as WontFix and update the 'Issue access level' to `Default Visibility` so the issue is publicly visible.
+Mark as WontFix and update the 'Issue access level' to `Default access` so the issue is publicly visible.
 * **Mark as duplicate** – we want exactly one bug per root cause problem.
 Please check for duplicate issues of a given issue from that or other reporters /